 You should also remember to be concise – don’t repeat information that you may have included elsewhere in the application.
 Spelling, accuracy of grammar, and diversity of vocabulary are all important factors.
 So, use a spell check facility to ensure your spelling and grammar are accurate.

 Begin with why you chose this course.
 It’s not just about what you write, but how you write it.
 Remember to use language that conveys your enthusiasm.
 What excites you about this subject?

 View our video on the do’s and don’ts of writing your personal statement.

-- Your suitability and enthusiasm for the subject(s) you wish to study;
+- Your suitability and enthusiasm for the subject(s) you wish to study.

-- Work experience(s) relevant to the subject area;
+- Work experience relevant to the subject area.

-- Your career aspirations, academic interests and the reasons why you want to go to university;
+- Your career aspirations, academic interests, and the reasons why you want to go to university.

 - Personal qualities and other interests that make you stand out from the crowd.

-Things to avoid include:
+Things not to include

-- Providing irrelevant information that fails to enhance your application or making fabricated or unsubstantiated claims.
-You need to provide supportive detail to back up any assertions.
+- Making fabricated or unsubstantiated claims.
+You need to provide supportive detail to back up your assertions.